Power-Law Inflation Survives Observational Constraints

+where $t_1$ is an integration constant.
+The $C=0$ results cannot be obtained by taking the $C\to 0$ limit of the $C>0$ solutions, as this leads to an indeterminate $0/0$ form.
+This reveals an intrinsic analytic discontinuity; the analytic expression valid for $C>0$ cannot be continuously extended to $C=0$.
+Nevertheless, the $C=0$ case remains structurally connected to the $C>0$ case and should be interpreted as its non-smooth counterpart rather than as an entirely independent solution.

-A complete understanding of the inflaton's behavior requires analysis of several key features: stability conditions (if an attractor), the number of e-foldings (typically $\gtrsim 60$ for successful inflation), super-Hubble evolution of perturbations, and the observable spectra (the scalar spectral index $n_s$ and tensor-to-scalar ratio $r$).
-These features are examined in the following.
+A complete understanding of the inflaton's behavior requires analysis of several key features: stability conditions (if an attractor), the number of e-foldings (typically $\gtrsim 60$ for successful inflation), super-Hubble evolution of perturbations, and the observable spectra (the scalar spectral index $n_{\mathrm{s}}$ and tensor-to-scalar ratio $r$).
+These features are now examined.
+This work concentrates on $|\lambda|<\sqrt{6}$ for clarity, a range that will later be shown to align with current observational constraints.
+The stability conditions are analyzed by assuming $\phi_c$ is a stable fixed point, a special type of an attractor, which satisfies